 What Nuts Are Highest in Lysine and Lower in Arginine?

-On the bright side, arginine has health benefits, and its availability to the virus can be inhibited by adding more lysine through diet via foods such as dairy, other animal products, or supplements.
+On the bright side, arginine has health benefits, and its availability to the virus can be inhibited by adding more lysine through diet via dairy, animal products, or supplements.

-But when it comes to nuts specifically, some are better than others.
-Specifically pistachios, cashews and chestnuts have a lysine/arginine ratio of around 0.5. this means they roughly half as much lysine and arginine.
+But when it comes to nuts, some are better than others.
+Pistachios, cashews, and chestnuts have a lysine/arginine ratio of around 0.5, meaning they contain roughly half as much lysine as arginine.

-Other nuts like peanuts, almonds, pecans and Walnuts have considerably lower ratio of around 0.25 - that's three to four times more arginine than lysine!
+Other nuts like peanuts, almonds, pecans, and walnuts have considerably lower ratios of around 0.25—that's three to four times more arginine than lysine!

-Below, a comprehensive breakdown of the lysine and arginine contents in nuts:
+Below is a comprehensive breakdown of lysine and arginine contents in nuts:

 Nuts With The Highest Lysine / Arginine Ratio